scyyh11/PaddleOCR/docs/version3.x/pipeline_usage/PP-DocTranslation.en.md

     tgt_md_info.save_to_markdown(output_path)
 ```

-The example above uses the Paddle inference engine by default.
+The example above uses the local `paddle_static` inference engine by default.
 To run it, first install PaddlePaddle by following [PaddlePaddle Framework Installation](../paddlepaddle_installation.en.md).

-To run inference with the `transformers` engine, first install the required dependencies by following [Inference Engine and Configuration](../inference_engine.en.md):
+If you choose `transformers` as the inference engine, make sure the Transformers environment is configured by following [Inference Engine and Configuration](../inference_engine.en.md), and then run the following code:

 ```python
 from paddleocr import PPDocTranslation